 - orientation of the ICs

-- orientation of the Teensy
+- oruientation of the Teensy

-- orientation of the Audio Shield
+- orientation of the audio card

-- OPTIONAL: SD card is inserted
+- SD card is inserted

-Now you can try to power up your kit.
+Now you can try to power your kit.
 If everything works, the display should show a short text during the boot process.
-After that you you should see the bank/voice selection.
-Now you can play with your connected MIDI keyboard and change sounds/banks with the encoder.
-For more information on how to use it please read the user-manual.
+After that you are in the bank/voice selection.